FAQsQ. What are Rules of Eligibility?

 Rules of Eligibility are a requirement for CKC, under the Animal Pedigree Act, to establish up to ten broad and key traits for each breed for registration considerations.
 This is a positive step taken by the CKC, working closely with Agriculture & Agri-Food Canada (AAFC), for the benefit of purebred dogs and their breeders.

 Q. Are the national breed clubs consulted during the production of a breed’s ROE?

 Yes; input and consultation is sought from the accredited national breed clubs

-Q. What if I disagree with the Rules of Eligibility as stated in the Referendum?
+Q. What if I disagree with the Rules of Eligibility as stated in the Referendums?